First published on: October 2018

 23) Indulge in local Thai cuisine at Bangla Food Street

-After you’ve been roaming the streets for awhile, satiate the hunger pangs by feasting on local cuisine.
+Satiate the hunger pangs by feasting on local cuisine at Bangla Food Street.
 There are lots to choose from, and servings are generous.
-Some must-trys are the fresh seafood, pad thai (stir-fried glass noodle dish) and fresh coconut juice!
+Some must-tries are fresh seafood, pad thai (stir-fried glass noodle dish) and fresh coconut juice!

 Opening Hours: 4PM – 2AM